-Plastic is an excellent packaging material: it is light, strong, lasts a long time and preserves food for a long time.
+Plastic is an excellent packaging material: it is light, strong, and preserves food for a long time.
 It exists in countless forms, sizes, colours and flexibility.
-Exactly its diversity is the reason why it is so difficult to sort and recycle plastic packaging from household waste correctly.
+However, exactly its diversity is the reason why it is so difficult to sort and recycle plastic packaging from household waste correctly.

 In 2019, 75 parties signed the Plastic Pact NL, including the NTCP.
 The pact points out the goals for the situation in 2025.
 In a nutshell, the parties have committed themselves to using less plastic, to reusing more plastic (using more recycled plastic in their products), to recycle more and to make all new plastic 100% recyclable.
 In this way, we handle our raw materials better and we have less impact on the environment.
 Many European countries have also signed a Plastic Pact.
 The NTCP supports Dutch and foreign organizations in achieving their objectives.

 Please contact us.
 We gladly tell you more!